Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 }
 ```

-In **expression position** the _entire_ static and companion object scope of the expected type is available, including classifiers, properties, and functions.
+In **expression position** the _entire_ static and companion object scope of the expected type is available, including classifiers, properties, and functions, and also extension function defined over the companion object.
 Whereas the first two are needed to cover common cases like enumeration entries, and comparison with objects, the usefulness of methods seems debatable.
 However, it allows some interesting constructions where we compare against a value coming from a factory:

 ```kotlin
 class Color(...) {